A Comprehensive Overview of the Lebesgue Differentiation Theorem in Coq: Topological constructs added to

 In particular, we use the topology of subspace to define continuity as follows.
 The notation \coqin{{within A, continuous f}} denotes continuity of \coqin{f : subspace A -> Y}:

-The purpose of this notation is to ensure that \coqin{f (x + eps)} type-checks and that the continuity of \coqin{f} depends only on its values in~\coqin{A}.
+The notation \coqin{continuous} comes from \analysis{}~\cite[file \coqin{topology.v}]{analysis} and predates this work.
+The purpose of the notation \coqin{{within A, continuous f}} is to ensure that the continuity of \coqin{f} depends only on its values in~\coqin{A} while \coqin{f(x + eps)} type-checks.
 If \coqin{x} and \coqin{eps} have type \coqin{subspace A}, then \coqin{f(x + eps)} is indeed well-defined.
 One might naively attempt to use the sigma type \coqin{{x | A x}} with the weak topology (i.e., the topology defined by the preimages of opens for a given function) induced by the function \coqin{projT1 : {x : T | A x} -> T} to define the subspace topology.
-However, there is no clear way to define addition for \coqin{{x | A x}}, so \coqin{f (x + eps)} is not ill-typed.
+However, there is no clear way to define addition for \coqin{{x | A x}} so that \coqin{f(x + eps)} is well-typed.